This Vanilla Sweet Cream Cold Brew is just like the version at Starbucks – it's so creamy & refreshing, plus the cold brew coffee is so easy!

 - I use 16oz mason jars as cups and storage containers for these cold brew drinks.

-- Get some cheesecloth to strain the coffee.
+- Get some cheesecloth or a pack of coffee filters to strain the coffee.

 - I use smaller 4oz jars for storing the vanilla syrup.